Marie Louise von Scheliha: Rehabilitation

 From the mid-80's onward, the retired diplomat Ulrich Sahm campaigned to rehabilitate her husband.
-It wasn't until 1990, that Rudolf von Scheliha was rehabilitated with the publication of Sahm's "Rudolf von Scheliha 1897–1942.
+It wasn't until 1990, that Rudolf von Scheliha was rehabilitated with the publication of Sahm's book: "Rudolf von Scheliha 1897–1942.
 Ein deutscher Diplomat gegen Hitler" (Rudolf von Scheliha 1897-1942: A German diplomat against Hitler).
 The biography was based on extensive conversations with Marie Louise von Scheliha.
 Sahm reframes her husband as a "daring and honourable resistance fighter".
 In the spring of 1990, Sahm approached German minister and diplomat Jürgen Sudhoff to host the book presentation in the Foreign Ministry offices.
-However, Ludwig Biewer, the director of the archives of the Foreign Ministry rejected the book in a motion that described it as "frivolous and unworthy" with unreliable sources and at the same time, believed that Roeders book was credible, effectively stopping the book launch.
+However, Ludwig Biewer, the director of the archives of the Foreign Ministry rejected the book in a motion that described it as "frivolous and unworthy" with unreliable sources.
+At the same time, he stated he believed that Roeders book was credible, effectively stopping the book launch.
 As the matter was not settled, Sudhoff sought a second opinion with the ministries lawyers, who supported Sudhoff, even though they knew that von Scheliha had been tortured by the Gestapo.